The Best Pinoy Haircuts Throughout History – Then and Now

 - 1990s Pinoy Hair Trends: Short, Flat, Spiky, Barber’s, Buzz, and Crew Cut

-Pre-1920s Pinoy Haircut for Men: The Curtain Haircut, or The Kachupoy
+Pre-1920s Pinoy Haircut for Men: The Curtain Haircut

 What is it?
-During its time, it was a slick middle part that even the La Solidaridad boys sported through the revolution.
-It blew up again in the ’90s after Leonardo DiCaprio stole our hearts as Jack, and local teen heartthrobs like Patrick Garcia recreated the ‘do for a Saturday afternoon rom-com series.
+This haircut with a middle part was popular in the early 1900s.
+It blew up again in the ’90s, and Pinoy teen heartthrobs recreated this ‘do for a Saturday afternoon rom-com series.
 But this time they laid off on the pomade and gave the look some volume with a casual brush-up style.

 The Modern Take: Hold off on the gloss and go for a matte finish.
-A bit of texture also helps this ‘do look more relaxed and up to date.
+A bit of texture also helps a curtain haircut look more relaxed and up-to-date.

-Natural curls also make for an interesting curtain hairstyle.
-Just keep them neat and in place by finishing with hair wax or a small amount of hair gel.
+The curtain haircut also looks great with natural curls, so you can try it if you have kulot hair.
+Just keep your curls neat and in place by finishing with hair wax or a small amount of hair gel.

 1950s Pinoy Hair Trend: Pompadour

 What is it?
-Everyone who grew up in the Philippines either had this haircut or a little 7-year-old cousin who did.
+Everyone who grew up in the Philippines either had this haircut as a child or knows someone who did.
 This famous Pinoy haircut takes its name from the idea that you can get it after placing a bowl on one’s head and chopping your hair away.
-The bowl cut is a variation of the mushroom cut and can trace its roots to the mop top of the 1960s to ’70s Beatles fame, which even pre-Selena Biebs wore for a couple of years circa 2010.
+Sometimes, it’s also called the bunot haircut because it’s shaped like a bunot or coconut husk.
+The bowl can trace its roots to the mop-top of the 1960s and the 1970s.

-By adding texture to your hair, you can wear your bowl cut like a Korean oppa.
-A textured bowl cut hairstyle is also great if you have thin hair and you don’t want it to look limp and lifeless.
+The Modern Take: By adding texture to your hair, you can wear your bowl cut like a K-pop star.
+The textured bowl cut hairstyle is also great if you have thin hair and you don’t want it to look limp and lifeless.

 1980s Pinoy Hair Trend: Long Hair, Don’t Care!